-A first elaboration on top of already identified in project's DoA high level key Performance Indicators (KPIs) has been performed so to revise and extend metrics that should be recorded in order to satisfy user requirements.
-In this respect, KPIs were described and measured, covering all different features and components (inspection, visualization, decision support) as well as individual platforms of the system (MAV, UAV, Crawlers).
+On top of already identified in project's DoA high level key Performance Indicators (KPIs) has been performed so to revise and extend metrics that should be recorded in order to satisfy user requirements.
+In this respect, KPIs were described and measured, covering all different features and components (inspection, visualisation, decision support) as well as individual platforms of the system (MAV, UAV, Crawlers).